ravit2839/assignment_cmpe_283/Assignment1/README.md

 ## Questions for assignment01:

-Team Member: Ravi Teja Kallepalli
+Team Member: Ravi Teja Kallepalli (OWN)

  Steps for  to finish the assignment:
   1. Configuare a GCP vm that has the VMX enable